ChristianKohler/Homepage/content/posts/2022-07-29-ng-computed-values/index.md

 }
 ```

 Bonus approach.
 I see this approach as a variant of the RxJS approach.
 If you often use the RxJS approach, using the `ngrx/component-store` library can be a nice addition.
+ComponentStore is a standalone library that helps to manage local/component state and comes with methods like. `setState` or `select`.

 You can start with a generic store like I do in this example.
 When you see the component gets too complex, it is easy to extract the store and define selectors in the store instead of in the component itself.

 - ✅ Recommended as an alternative to the RxJS approach
 - ✅ Nice refactor options